-1. FADEC MAINT warning light is on.
+1. FADEC MAINT warning light illuminated.

-A FADEC MAINT light in flight is an indication of a frangible fuse fault
+A FADEC MAINT light in flight is an indication of a frangible fuse fault.

-- 1. Stabilize the rotorcraft and avoid abrupt control inputs to minimize possible Np/Nr variations. - 2.
+- 1. Stabilize the rotorcraft and avoid abrupt control inputs to minimize possible N_P/N_R variations. - 2.
 Land as soon as practical.